smorello87/intro-to-omeka/sections/digitalexhibitions.md

 For our first block, select _File with Text_ and click on _Add New Content Block_.

-Click on _Add Item_ and select Altman & Co’s 1865 logo from our “Misc” collection.
+Click on _Add Item_ and select the B. Altman & Co’s 1865 logo from our “Misc” collection.

 ![add item](exhibits5.png)

-You'll be prompted to add a caption for your item, it can be something like “Altman & Co’s first logo.”
+You'll be prompted to add a caption for your item, it can be something like “B. Altman & Co’s first logo.”
 Click on _Apply_.

 ![item properties](exhibits6.png)